Ali lemon

 Input Layer

-- Three tactile push buttons select the drink mode: Espresso, Double Espresso, or Americano.
+- Three tactile push buttons select the drink mode: Standard, Extra Sweet, or Not-so-sweet.

 - A float switch liquid level sensor monitors the water tank and signals when it is empty.